 The College of Veterinary Medicine's Veterinary Health Center provides routine and emergency care for a comprehensive list of animals including companion, zoo, horse and farm animals that is staffed by 55 veterinarians.

-“Clinical rotations are done in one of the nation’s largest veterinary teaching hospitals, K-State's Veterinary Health Center, which has CT scan, MRI, echocardiography, diagnostic ultrasound, nuclear scintigraphy and a very modern intensive/critical care unit.”
-University officials also said that, “he hospital also contains a community practice area as well as referral service areas.
-There is also a satellite hospital in Omaha, Nebraska, called MidWest Vet where students have a rotation opportunity in a larger urban setting that provides additional hands-on clinical experience.”
+"Clinical rotations are done in one of the nation's largest veterinary teaching hospitals, K-State's Veterinary Health Center, which has CT scan, MRI, echocardiography, diagnostic ultrasound, nuclear scintigraphy and a very modern intensive/critical care unit."
+University officials also said that, "the hospital also contains a community practice area as well as referral service areas.

 While the majority of students may only complete a Doctor of Veterinary Medicine (DVM), some students undertake further training to specialize in veterinary disciplines.